tisztamo/Junior/README.md

 ### Installation

 To install, clone the repository and run `npm install` in the root directory.
+Additionally, you can install the "Junior" vscode extension from the vscode extension marketplace.

 ### Usage

-There are two ways to use this project: a command-line interface (CLI) and a web interface.

-#### Command-line interface (CLI)

-To start the CLI, use `npm run cli`.
-This mode uses the ChatGPT API, and you'll need an API key stored in the `OPENAI_API_KEY` environment variable.

 #### Web Interface

 Run the application with `npm start` to start a local server, where you can generate a prompt and automatically copy it to paste into ChatGPT.
 The web interface is designed for use with ChatGPT Pro and doesn't require an API key.
 For more information about the web interface, please refer to [doc/web.md](doc/web.md).

+#### Command-line interface (CLI)

+To start the CLI, use `npm run cli`.
+This mode uses the ChatGPT API, and you'll need an API key stored in the `OPENAI_API_KEY` environment variable.

 ### The Prompt Descriptor